ajaykpaul/aritfacts/README.md

 # artifacts
-A resume ranker application with with KNN algorithm, Simple linear regression and Google text to speech_recognition.
+A resume ranker application with with KNN algorithm.